RMS Mauretania (1906): Design and construction

 Mauretania and Lusitania were both designed by Cunard naval architect Leonard Peskett, with Swan Hunter and John Brown working from plans for an ocean greyhound with a stipulated service speed of twenty-four knots in moderate weather, as per the terms of her mail subsidy contract.
 Peskett's original configuration for the ships in 1902 was a three-funnel design, when reciprocating engines were destined to be the powerplant.
 A giant model of the ships appeared in Shipbuilder's magazine in this configuration.
-Cunard decided to change power plants to Parson's new turbine technology, and the ship's design was again modified when Peskett added a fourth funnel to the ship's profile.
+Cunard decided to change power plants to Parsons' new turbine technology, and the ship's design was again modified when Peskett added a fourth funnel to the ship's profile.
 Construction of the vessel finally began with the laying of the keel in August 1904.
 By tradition, the hull was painted in a light grey colour for photographic purposes during her launch; a common practice of the day for the first ship in a new class, as it made the lines of the ship clearer in the black-and-white photographs.
-Her hull was painted black after her maiden voyage.
+Her hull was painted black before her maiden voyage.

+In 1906, Mauretania was christened and launched by the Duchess of Roxburghe.
+The ship's name was taken from the ancient Roman province of Mauretania on the northwest African coast, not the modern Mauritania to the south.
+Similar nomenclature was also employed by Mauretania's sister ship Lusitania, which was named after the Roman province directly north of Mauretania, across the Strait of Gibraltar in Portugal.